A symmetry-protected topological optical lattice clock: Abstract

 \section{Abstract}

 We theoretically propose a tunable implementation of symmetry-protected topological phases in a synthetic superlattice, taking advantage of the long coherence time and exquisite spectral resolutions offered by gravity-tilted optical lattice clocks.
 We describe a protocol similar to Rabi spectroscopy that can be used to probe the distinct topological properties of our system.
-We then demonstrate how the sensitivity of clocks and interferometers can be improved by the topological robustness to unwanted experimental imperfections.
+We then demonstrate how the sensitivity of clocks and interferometers can be improved by the protection to unwanted experimental imperfections offered by the underlying topological robustness.
 The proposed implementation opens a path to exploit the unique opportunities offered by symmetry-protected topological phases in state-of-the-art quantum sensors.